chophi/mit-6.824/README.md

 *I don't mean to make it public!*

-This is just to sync the work between my computers, so, just don't check my answers and study independently if you're learn the MIT 6.824.
+This is just to sync the work between my computers, so, just don't check my answers and study independently if you're learning the MIT 6.824. :)